worbli/marketinigWepApp/markdown/en/team.md

 _(Current Foundation CTO)_
 [LinkedIn](https://www.linkedin.com/in/robert-dewilder-6b83311/)

-Robert Dewilder is a technology leader with 20 years of hands-on experience managing large-scale technical infrastructure and application development.
+Robert Dewilder is a technology leader with 20 years of hands-on experience in managing large-scale technical infrastructure and application development.
 Robert’s most recent role as Director, Global Information Technology at Sony Music where he’s responsible for systems architecture, engineering, and cloud infrastructure.
 Robert attended the University of Southern California where he completed a degree in Computer Science.

 _**Sam Russell**_
 _(Former EVP Marketing & Innovation)_